donejs/donejs/docs/guide.md

 ### Create a test

-Now we can set up a test for this view model to make sure that it works.
+View models that are decoupled from the actual presentation make it easy to test.
 We will use [QUnit](http://qunitjs.com/) as the testing framework by loading a StealJS friendly wrapper (`steal-qunit`) in `pmo/restaurant/list/list_test.js`:

 ```js
 // pmo/restaurant/list/list_test.js